alexanderldavis/Voleter/README.md

 # Spotify Hand Gesture Recognition

 Several years ago, there was a program available online called Flutter that allowed users to control their music with hand gestures.
-This was one of my favorite party tricks, unfortunetaly the code was purchased by Google and the program discontinued.
+This was one of my favorite party tricks, unfortunately the code was purchased by Google and the program discontinued.
 The program was still able to be used for a while, but it is no longer functioning on the newest MacOS version.

 Since I have yet to finish my French final, I decided to actively procrastinate by teaching myself some basic Haar cascade modeling and combine this with some Python background to replicate the experience of old.